 Content First, SEO Second

 Of course, generating traffic for our blogs is important.
-However, the most essential part of blogs is its content – not its keywords.
+However, the most essential part of blogs is their content – not their keywords.
 For most bloggers, if not all, the main reason why we started blogging is that we wanted to share information.
 We should never forget about that.
 SEO is important to stand out among competitors, but focusing too much on it will undoubtedly make the content of our blogs suffer.
 What use do SEOs and keywords have if the content is boring, bland, or even unreadable?
-Content is king and they should always be engaging and relatable to the audience.
+Content is king and it should always be engaging and relatable to the audience.
 SEOs are just there to make our blogs easily searchable.

 You might also enjoy:

 First published in August 2020; updated October 2021